-REAL TIME HANDICAPPING BOOK and SOFTWARE PROGRAM, my newest handicapping system and book.
+REAL TIME HANDICAPPING BOOK and SOFTWARE PROGRAM, handicapping system and book:

 We are now up to Version 2.00 and we've added two new ratings, Total Early and Pace-Class.
 With Total Early: Real Time ratings are based on an average of three recent races.
 So we took the Average Speed Rating, the Average second call pace rating, and the average ESR (early speed rating), and added those three together.
 For Pace-Class, we created an average of two of our ratings, Total Pace, and Class.
 I've noticed that the Class Rating works very well.
 If a horse is ranked on top according to the way the book says that is the best way to rate horses (Total Pace for sprints, Total Power for routes), and the horse is ranked 1st or 2nd in class, I've noticed that the horse's chances of winning are much better, and the Class rating by itself has produced a lot of longshot winners.
 I combined Total Pace and Class as an extra rating based on some other tests I ran.
 It shows both current form and class.
 We also improved the print option, so it prints the way it was sorted.
 And we improved the scratch option.

 (Note: If you have an older version and want to upgrade, email me at email@example.com, we also improved the print option)